What is a Standard Boiler?

 What is the difference between a system boiler and a standard boiler?

 System boilers and regular boilers have a few differences.
 Standard boilers were the initial systems built for central heating and operate on a low system pressure.
 They’re fed water from a tank usually situated in the roof space.
 A system boiler is similar in the fact that they have an expansion vessel and circulating pump - but their design eliminates the need for a tank in the loft space.
+Not only does this save you plenty of space but money, too.
+System boilers don't require as many additional parts in comparison to a standard boiler - which means they're cheaper and simpler to look after.

 Find the best standard boiler with BOXT